Recipe for Hate: Release and reception

 Recipe for Hate was released on June 4, 1993, and became the last Bad Religion album distributed via Epitaph Records before their return to the label in 2001.
-Not long after its release, Bad Religion was signed to Atlantic Records, who quickly reissued the album.
 Although Recipe for Hate did not chart on the Billboard 200, it peaked at number 14 on Billboard's Heatseekers chart.
 The singles "American Jesus" and "Struck a Nerve" also did not chart, but earned airplay on MTV.
+Viewed as their breakthrough album, it would sell close to 200,000 copies.
+They subsequently signed to major label Atlantic Records, who reissued the album on 6 September 1993.
+The band was taking up resources at Epitaph Records, much to the disadvantage of the other acts on the label.
+Thompson wrote that "it is no coincidence that no sooner was the label free to deal with acts other than Bad Religion that both the Offspring and Rancid commenced their own dizzying ascents."

 Recipe for Hate received generally mixed to positive reviews from most music critics.
 Allmusic reviewer Jack Rabid gave the album a rating of three-and-a-half stars out of five and states: "It's easy to take them for granted, to view Recipe as just another red-hot LP (ho hum) by the last and best band to survive the '80s L.A. punk explosion.
 And on first listen, it's tarnished by their previous mild malaise: everything sounds alike, and some exit the boat here too quickly.
 But then the beautiful sonic smack starts to sink in, and the luxurious melodies introduce erudite parables."
+Thompson thought that the band "wrap themselves in some of their strongest songs ever", adding that it was an "obvious next step on from Generator, a little bit cleaner, a tiny taste brighter, and a major league breakthrough which deserved every plaudit."

 Unlike Bad Religion's previous albums (except Into the Unknown), Recipe for Hate has never been remastered, or reissued on CD or cassette since Atlantic re-released the album in 1993.
 It has, however, been reissued on vinyl twice (in 2009 and 2015), and was included in the 2010 vinyl box set 30 Years of Bad Religion, containing reissues of all the band's albums up to The Dissent of Man.